telerik/ajax-docs/controls/asyncupload/server-side-programming/overview.md

 ## Properties

-The **LastModifiedDate** property was added to the AsyncUploadedFile class as of Q3 2012.
-The value is available only when we are uploading files with IE10, FireFox, Google Chrome and Safari browsers.
-In IE9 it is not available because it does not support **File API** while in Opera, **LastModifiedDate** is not available due to security reasons.

->caption

 | Name | Type | Description |
 | ------ | ------ | ------ |
 | **AccessKey** |string|Sets or returns a String that represents the shortcut key, also known as the accelerator key, for a specified object.|